A new Parameterization for the Pion Vector Form Factor: Summary and Outlook

 The formalism described here can be applied to all partial waves, especially also the isoscalar $s$--wave.
 Here, however, it is less clear what to use for the elastic phase shift $\tilde \delta$, since the pronounced structure from the $f_0(980)$, which also couples strongly to $\bar KK$, shows up already short after the phase reached 90$^0$.
 We leave this study to a future work.

 {\bf Acknowledgment}

-I thank Simon Eidelman, Martin Hoferichter, Bastian Kubis, Ulf-G.~Mei\ss ner and Juan~M. Nieves for useful and inspiring discussions and comments to the manuscript and Wolfgang Ochs for useful remarks about the data of Refs.~\cite{hyams,hyams1}.
+I thank Maurice~Benayoun, Irinel Caprini, Simon Eidelman, Martin Hoferichter, Bastian Kubis, Ulf-G.~Mei\ss ner and Juan~M. Nieves for useful and inspiring discussions and comments to the manuscript and Wolfgang Ochs for useful remarks about the data of Refs.~\cite{hyams,hyams1}.